Associate Professor of Communication

 - two Communication electives (non-core courses numbered 300 or higher)

-- a minor in one of the following disciplines (five or six courses): American Studies, Art, Biology, Chemistry, Computer Science, Coastal Management, Creative Writing, Environmental Studies, Film, Geology, History, Human Development, International Business, International Relations and Global Affairs, Journalism, Law and Justice, Leadership Studies, Literature, Management, a modern language, Marine Science, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Theatre, or Women's and Gender Studies.
+- a minor in one of the following disciplines (five or six courses): American Studies, Art, Biology, Chemistry, Classical Humanities, Computer Science, Coastal Management, Creative Writing, Environmental Studies, Film Studies, Geology, History, Human Development, International Business, International Relations and Global Affairs, Journalism, Law and Justice, Leadership Studies, Literature, Management, a modern language, Marine Science, Music, Philosophy, Physics, Political Science, Psychology, Religious Studies, Sociology, Theatre, or Women's and Gender Studies.
 With the approval of the mentor and appropriate discipline coordinator, students may substitute a minor in a field not listed.
 No course work applied to the major may be counted toward the completion of the minor.

 - Senior Comprehensive Course